Amarilis (actress)

-Amarilis is an American television actress.
+Amarilis Amaro (often credited as Amarilis) is an American television and stage actress.
+She was born in New York City.

 Career

-She worked as a model and acted in ads and student film projects, before she made her professional debut as an actress in the role of Patty Gilbert in the syndicated TV series Sweet Valley High (1994-1997) and has guest starred on the TV series The Fresh Prince of Bel-Air.
-Amarilis portrayed the Marvel Comics superheroine Monet "M" St. Croix in the television movie Generation X.
+Amarilis studied acting at junior college and worked as a model before she made her acting debut in the recurring role of Patty Gilbert in the syndicated TV series Sweet Valley High (1994–1995).
+In 1996, she portrayed the Marvel Comics superheroine Monet "M" St. Croix in the television movie Generation X.

+In 2022, Amarilis appeared in a stage production of Charlotte's Web with the Lieder Theatre Company in Goulburn, New South Wales.
+In 2024 she performed with the same company in a production of Fox on the Fairway.